fairdataihub/SODA-for-SPARC/README.md

 <!-- ABOUT -->
 ## About

 Software for Organizing Data Automatically (SODA) is a computer software intended to facilitate the data organization and submission process for [SPARC](https://commonfund.nih.gov/sparc) investigators and thus promote the [FAIR Data Principles](https://www.go-fair.org/fair-principles/).
-It is built such that users can accomplish all the [requirements to submit a SPARC dataset](https://docs.sparc.science/submit_data.html) rapidly through a single interface.
-Moreover, requirements have been broken down into easy-to-perform steps and automation has been integrated to reduces users' effort to a bare minimum during each step, often to just a few clicks.
+It is designed such that users can accomplish all the [requirements to submit a SPARC dataset](https://docs.sparc.science/submit_data.html) rapidly through a single interface.
+Moreover, requirements have been broken down into easy-to-perform steps and automation has been integrated to reduce users' effort to a bare minimum during each step, often to just a few clicks.

 <p align="center">
   <img src="/docs/SODA-interface.PNG" alt="interface" width="600">